wildthink/autobox/README.md

 	id anObject = $(value);

-By using the variadic macro form we can even add optional annotations if we like.
-For example we could easily introduce units in this way.
+By using the variadic macro form we can additionally add optional annotations.
+For example, we could easily introduce units in this way.

 	typedef enum : unsigned char { feet, inch, meter, centimeter } SIUnit;